LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

 Profiling RAJA kernels via kernel naming
 ========================================
 Caliper annotations of RAJA kernels work through the RAJA kernel naming mechanism which is currently only supported in forall and launch.
-The ``RAJA::Name`` container holds a string and used for profiling in Caliper.
+The ``RAJA::Name`` container holds a string and is used for profiling in Caliper.
 Kernels which are not provided a name are ommited from Caliper profiling::

     RAJA::forall<RAJA::seq_exec>(RAJA::RangeSegment(0, N),